asael-guillen/100-python-solutions/README.md

 Please write a program to print some Python built-in functions documents, such as abs(), int(), raw_input()

 And add document for your own function
-**Hints**: The built-in document method is doc
+The built-in document method is doc

 ### Exercise 25

 Define a class, which have a class parameter and have a same instance parameter.

-**Hints**: Define a instance parameter, need add it in init method You can init a object with construct parameter or set the value later
+Define a instance parameter, need add it in init method You can init a object with construct parameter or set the value later

 ### Exercise 26

 Define a function which can compute the sum of two numbers.

-**Hints**: Define a function with two numbers as arguments.
+Define a function with two numbers as arguments.
 You can compute the sum in the function and return the value.

 ### Exercise 27

 Define a function that can convert a integer into a string and print it in console.

-**Hints**: Use str() to convert a number to string.
+Use str() to convert a number to string.

 ### Exercise 28

 Define a function that can convert a integer into a string and print it in console.

-**Hints**: Use str() to convert a number to string.
+Use str() to convert a number to string.

 ### Exercise 29